UCLL-PR2/exercises/02-oo/04-inheritance/explanation.md

 ```

 Here, `ChessPiece` is called the _base class_ for `Pawn` and `King`.
-When a class inherits from another class, it "copies" all of its base class members.
+When one class inherits from another class, it essentially "copies" all of its base class's members.
-It can add extra members, or even _override_ its base class members by redefining them.
+It can then add extra members of its own, or even redefine some members in case it's not happy with its base class's implementation of that member.

 Run the tests again.
 Everything should still work exactly the same.